3D Printer VS 3D CNC Router

 Comparison

 From the comparison of the working principles, it is not difficult to see that both have advantages and disadvantages.
 The CNC router can be processed on existing profiles or semi-finished products.
 The requirements for the materials are not high.
 The processed materials are easily available and cheap.
 They can be metal, wood, stone, plastic, etc., and can be quite large in size.
 3D printers require special printing consumables, which are expensive to print and difficult to achieve large sizes.
 The CNC router is suitable for industrial product production, mold manufacturing, handicraft production, advertising industry, amateur parts production, and 3D printers are limited by materials, and the products they make are relatively fragile, like "fusion molding" machines, the consumables are mainly plastics The product cannot be as hard as metal, and is generally suitable for model hand-made production, personalized handicraft production, product sample production, ancient fossil restoration, etc. The CNC router needs to prepare suitable profiles or semi-finished products while working, but the 3D printer does not.
 The printed items can be said to come out of the sky, which is very popular with designers.
 In terms of structure, there is no big difference between the two.
-They are all applied to the frame structure composed of the three axes X, Y, and Z. The main difference is that the CNC router uses the spindle and the tool to mill the material.
+They are all applied to the frame structure composed of the 3 axes X, Y, and Z. The main difference is that the CNC router uses the spindle and the tool to mill the material.
 3D printers use nozzles to accumulate materials.

 10 Amazing Benefits of Digital Cutting Machine

-Jun 09, 2020 Prev Post
+2020-06-09 Prev Post

 What Is Laser Cutting?
 Definition, Types, Features, Uses

-Jun 12, 2020 Next Post
+2020-06-12 Next Post

 Further Reading